 Exclusive: Virgin America flight attendants to hold union vote

-SEATTLE (Reuters) - Virgin America airline flight attendants are due to begin voting next month on whether to organize, potentially bringing the first union to the California-based airline.
+SEATTLE (Reuters) - Flight attendants at Virgin America are due to begin voting next month on whether to join a union, which would be the first at the California-based airline.

-The balloting by about 850 eligible flight attendants on representation by the Transport Workers Union (TWU) is due to begin July 16 and run through August 16, the union and the National Mediation Board said on Wednesday.
+The balloting by about 850 eligible flight attendants on whether to be represented by the Transport Workers Union (TWU) is due to begin July 16 and run through Aug.
+16, the union and the National Mediation Board said on Wednesday.

 Virgin America remains the last non-union airline among U.S. carriers after JetBlue pilots voted in April to organize.

 Virgin America said it respected the flight attendants' rights and union election process.
 But it said the airline's success was largely due to employees working together to "make flying good again" and "a third-party, like the TWU, would only detract from that."

 It noted that the flight attendants previously rejected TWU representation.
 "We're confident we'll see a similar result this time," spokeswoman Jennifer Thomas said in an email.

 The prior attempt at organizing flight attendants at the Burlingame, California-based airline failed in December 2011.
 The TWU said the flight attendants are concerned about pay rates, work rules that don't provide pay for extended flight delays and disciplinary procedures.

 "They have no recourse in disciplinary matters and that can cause them to be terminated for little or no reason," said Thom McDaniel, a TWU international vice president.